-1Economist, European and National Regulation Division, Le Groupe La Poste.
+[†] Economist, European and National Regulation Division, Le Groupe La Poste.

-2Corresponding author: Toulouse School of Economics (IDEI, GREMAQ and IuF), helmuth.cremer@tse-fr.eu.
+[‡] Corresponding author: Toulouse of Economics (IDEI, GREMAQ and Iuf), helmuth.cremer@tse-fr.eu.

-3Toulouse School of Economics (IDEI and GREMAQ-CNRS).
+[§] Toulouse School of Economics (IDEI and GREMAQ-CNRS).

-4Economist, European and National Regulation Division, Le Groupe La Poste.
+^{} Economist, European and National Regulation Division, Le Groupe La Poste.

-5Chief Economist, European and National Regulation Division, Le Groupe La Poste.
+^{††} Chief Economist, Economist, European and National Regulation Division, Le Groupe La Poste.

-1 Introduction
+1. Introduction

 Network operators typically use quite sophisticated pricing policies.
 For instance, nonlinear pricing (second degree price discrimination) has a long tradition in the telecommunication and energy sectors.
 Similarly, in these and other sectors, prices are often differentiated according to market segments (third degree discrimination).
 Even though it is not the most prominent textbook example to illustrate such pricing policies, the postal sector is in fact no exception.
 Ramsey pricing is effectively a form of third degree price discrimination, based on price elasticities.
 In addition, most postal operators have volume discount programs (a form of nonlinear pricing).
-While regulators and competition authorities are often reluctant to accept these practices, economists tend to view differentiated pricing policies in a more positive way.
-For a regulated operator, they are an effective way to cover fixed cost while mitigating distortions that would be associated with straight linear pricing.
-When the regulatory policy is well designed and the operator is welfare maximizing, sophisticated pricing policies can of course only be welfare enhancing.
+While regulators and competition authorities are often reluctant to accept these practices, economists tend to view differentiated pricing policies in a more positive way.1 For a regulated operator, they are an effective way to cover fixed cost while mitigating distortions that would be associated with linear pricing.
+When the regulatory policy is well designed and the operator is welfare maximizing, sophisticated pricing policies can only be welfare enhancing.
 However, when the operator is profit maximizing, this is no longer necessarily true: the scenario where a profit-maximizing operator may engage in pricing policies that are detrimental to welfare can then no longer be ruled out.
-Still, the literature has shown that departures from linear pricing are often welfare enhancing, even when the operator is profit maximizing.
+Still, the literature has shown that departures from linear pricing are often welfare enhancing, even when the operator is profit maximizing.2

 The implications of differentiated pricing policies for the postal sector have received little attention in the literature.
-A notable exception is Crew and Kleindorfer (2011) who study the implications of volume discounts.
+A notable exception is Crew and Kleindorfer (2011, 2012) who study the implications of volume discounts.
 They show that nonlinear pricing can contribute to the financial viability of an operator who faces market opening and intermodal competition (in particular from electronic media).

-In this paper we study pricing policies, which combine market segmentation (third degree price discrimination) with nonlinear pricing (second degree price discrimination) and which are referred to as segmented nonlinear pricing (SNLP).
+In this paper we study pricing policies, which combine market segmentation (third degree price discrimination) with nonlinear pricing (second degree price discrimination) - referred to as "segmented nonlinear pricing" (SNLP).
 More precisely, we assume that the operator can group customers into a certain number of categories on the basis of an exogenously observable characteristic at no cost.
 Under standard third degree discrimination, the operator charges linear prices that differ across categories.
-Under SNLP, the operator can use category specific nonlinear tariffs.
-This is a common practice for telecommunications (particularly mobile phone) and in airlines where different menus of tariffs are offered to the young, the students, or the elderly or where professional customers are treated differently from households.
-It is also often referred to as tagging in particular in the public economics literature.1 In the postal sector, SNLP has a number of potential applications.
-In particular, it could be used to improve the design of volume discounts by targeting them to the categories of customer who are most likely to switch to electronic substitutes.
+Under SNLP, the operator can use category-specific nonlinear tariffs.
+This is common practice for telecommunications (particularly mobile phone), in the advertising market and in the airline sector among other.
+It is also often referred to as tagging in particular in the public economics literature.3 In the postal sector, SNLP has a number of potential applications and there already exist some examples where it is used in practice.

+One of the pluses of SNLP is that it improves the design of volume discounts by targeting them to the categories of customers who are most likely to switch to electronic substitutes.
 In a context of decreasing mail volume, such pricing policies could mitigate this decrease and boost volumes.
-Consequently, the could become a crucial factor in safeguarding universal postal service.
-While our analysis provides a methodological contribution that goes beyond the postal sector, we focus our attention on specific postal issues.
-This is reflected in our illustrative examples but also in our modeling assumptions.
-In particular, we include the feature that customers always have the option to use the public stamp rate (reservation utility is determined by a linear tariff and is thus type specific).
+Consequently, this could become a crucial factor in safeguarding universal postal service.4

+While our analysis provides a methodological contribution that goes beyond the postal